Ana84Cunha/LGC_Playwright_Challenge1/README.md

 2. Navigate to the project directory:
 3. Install the required dependencies by running: npm install
 4. Run the tests using: npx playwright test
+# Additonally:
+Screenshots and video recordings of the test executions can be found in the `screenshots/` and `videos/` directories, respectively.
+These files demonstrate the application at different stages of the test execution.